sascristian/HeyberryAI/README.md

 Check the jarbas_docs folder for more info on each change as it is added

-This should install in a virtual env same as mycroft, not everything will work out of the box
+This should install in a virtual env just like mycroft, only debian scripts were updated

+virtual env is named jarbas , it should be possible to have both mycroft and jarbas at same time, each one running in a different virtual env

+whenever official mycroft documentation mentions "workon mycroft" use "workon jarbas"

+not everything will work out of the box, expect bumps

-- no google stt
+- no online config, must edit files
+- STT is currently broken (trying to get pocket sphinx stt option broke wake word)
+- no mycroft stt, must configure Kaldi or other online service
 - no shared api keys (twitter/facebook/weather/wolfram...)
-- No intent_failure handling unless connected to a [server](https://github.com/JarbasAI/JarbasAI/tree/patch-13)
-- some skills not fully functional  / added yet
+- some skills not fully functional  / added yet / configured for server

 # Want to help me work on mycroft full time?